 All you really need to know is that nutritional yeast is essentially a seasoning enjoyed for it’s flavour and nutritional benefits and that active yeasts are used for chemical reactions in processes like baking.

-Appearance and Flavour of Nutritional Yeast
+Appearance and Flavour

 Nutritional yeast is yellow in colour and most commonly comes in flakes but you may see it granules or powder as well.
 It has a nutty, cheesy, umami flavour and is often used to add a cheesy flavour to dairy-free dishes.
-You may see nutritional yeast labelled as savoury yeast, nutritional seasoning or nutritional yeast flakes.
+You may see it labelled as savoury yeast, nutritional seasoning or nutritional yeast flakes.
 These are all the same thing.

 What About Brewer’s Yeast?